 Also, there were delays in submission of application for loans caused by the customers' inability to meet approval requirements, rigid approval procedure, liquidity challenges and slow credit appraisal among other tall list of requirements for customers to satisfy.
 Since time is of essence in risk analysis, the factors responsible for delays in approval of credit to applicants have negative effect on the time line of the purpose for raising loans and repayment.

 Qualitative analysis was made on factors that account mainly for bad loans in the bank.
 A Likert Scale between 1(Least responsible) and 5 (highly responsible) was attached to some suggested factors for ranking.
 The mean scores and standard deviations for each factor were determined for general ranking of the factors.

+Table 3: Factors that account for bad loans

 Using various ranking of variables, per total number of respondents the means in Table 3 rank order of the variables indicate that ineffective monitoring, poor credit appraisal, ineffective credit review process, among others are major factor responsible for bad debt, whilst delay in loan approval is the least effect on creation of bad debt.
 The low standard deviations indicate that, in terms of scatter diagram, the scores from the respondents were close to their means.

-249 15 c) Portfolio at Risk Assessment
+c) Portfolio at Risk Assessment

 Based on Tor J et al in their analysis of portfolio quality; any portfolio at risk (PaR) exceeding 10 per cent should be a source of concern to management of any financial institution.
 The application of the standard revealed that apart from the year 2007 in which the bank recorded a PaR of 7.95 per cent Table 4.
 In all other years the bank recorded a PaR above 10 per cent.
-The year 2009 was the year the bank recorded the highest PaR which was 44per cent.
-This is an indication that the portfolio of the bank was bad thus calling for effective management strategies to address the challenges.